HimService/HimDocs-Builder/README_EN.md

 ## Development and Contribution

 ### Reporting Issues

-If you encounter a bug or have a feature suggestion, please create an Issue on GitHub with a detailed description and reproduction steps.
+If you encounter a bug or have a feature suggestion, please create an Issue on GitHub, providing a detailed description and reproduction steps.

 ## License

 Please read the `LICENSE` file.